MARTIMM/gnome-gtk3/docs/content-docs/reference/Gio/Application.md

 mark-busy
 ---------

-Increases the busy count of *application*.
+Increases the busy count of the application.
 Use this function to indicate that the application is busy, for instance while a long running operation is pending.
 The busy state will be exposed to other processes, so a session shell will use that information to indicate the state to the user (e.g. with a spinner).
 To cancel the busy indication, use `g_application_unmark_busy()`.

     method mark-busy ( )